 Up early we can’t wait to get out on our El Nido island hopping tour and explore this stunning area, this is the place that made us want to come to the Philippines, the images of the stunning blue waters, limestone lagoons and little wooden fishing boats bobbing up and down.
 We waded out through the shallow waters and hopped onto the little traditional style boat, there wasn’t much room that is for sure, but there was a great group of people on board and an atmosphere of excitement!
 We made sure to bring our dry bags too as there really wasn’t anywhere to keep anything dry!!

-You can get to El Nido itself via boat from Manila or Coron, a bus from Puerto Princessa or you can also fly.
-Booking in advance is advisable whilst flying around the the region to take advantage of Cheap Philippines airlines Tickets Worldwide.
+You can get to El Nido itself via boat from Manila or Coron, a bus from Puerto Princesa or you can also fly.
+Booking in advance is advisable whilst flying around the the region to take advantage of Cheap Philippines airlines Tickets.

 And we were off, the warm breeze in our hair, the boat cutting smoothly through the shimmering blue waves, this was perfection!
 This is what we dreamt of when we signed up for the El Nido island hopping tour, we were so happy to be finally ready to see some of the most beautiful beaches in the Philippines!